-In this blog, we’ll explain what is a KVM VPS, dive into its pros and cons and explore why it has become the most popular VPS solution for businesses of all sizes.
-So, sit back and get ready to learn why KVM is the future of server virtualization!
+In this blog, we’ll explain what is a KVM VPS, dive into its pros, and cons and explore why it has become the most popular VPS solution for businesses of all sizes.

 KVM allows the creation and management of VMs on a Linux-based host system.
 The host system runs the Linux kernel with the KVM module, which acts as the hypervisor and is responsible for implementing the core virtualization capabilities within the Linux kernel.
 The KVM module leverages the hardware virtualization extensions provided by modern processors (such as Intel VT-x or AMD-V) to create and manage VMs.